LussacZheng/you-get.exe/README.md

 ### Build for the first time

 1. Initialization
-    - Run `devscripts/init.bat` .
+    - Run `scripts/dev/prepare.bat` to clone repository `you-get`.
-     (It will clone the you-get repository by `git clone` .
-If you want to use proxy when cloning, edit `devscripts/use-proxy.conf` according to the example.)
+      *If you want to use proxy when cloning, edit `scripts/dev/use-proxy.conf` according to the example.*
     - Create virtualenv and install dependencies.

       ```shell
       poetry install
       ```

-2. After initialization, run `build.bat` under virtualenv.
+2. After initialization, run `build.py` under virtualenv.

    ```shell
    poetry run python build.py